-We’ve had quite a lot of email from users wondering whether they can use our logo and the words “Raspberry Pi” in a number of different applications – on football shirts, on homebrew cases, on websites and so on.
+We’ve had quite a lot of emails from users wondering whether they can use our logo and the words “Raspberry Pi” in a number of different applications – on football shirts, on homebrew cases, on websites and so on.

-We need to make sure that we protect the unique identity of the Raspberry Pi Foundation (our “brand”) and to ensure that when people they see the Raspberry Pi name or logo, they know it is being used for genuine products or services.
+We need to make sure that we protect the unique identity of the Raspberry Pi Foundation (our “brand”) and to ensure that when people see the Raspberry Pi name or logo, they know it is being used for genuine products or services.
 We want to help you to make fair use of our name and logo so we have prepared some guidelines which explain which kinds of uses are acceptable.

-We own the following trade marks:
+We own the following trademarks:

 |1.||The words “Raspberry Pi”||We will refer to this as the “Raspberry Pi Word Mark”|

-|2.||We will refer to this as the “Raspberry Pi Logo”|
+|2.||We will refer to this as the “Raspberry Pi Logo”

 We will refer to these marks together as the “Raspberry Pi Marks”.

 1. When can I use the Raspberry Pi Word Mark?